How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Motivation

-In a predictive ML model, however, the predictive power of coupon provision on customer behavior does generally not correspond to such a causal effect, because it is affected by so-called regularization bias.
-The latter is related to shrinking the importance of some predictor with the aim of reducing the variance of ML, in order to improve overall predictive performance.
-Regularization bias may for instance occur if coupon provision is strongly correlated with other (good) predictors (like previous purchases) and/or that its effect on consumer behavior is comparably small, such that coupon provision has little predictive value.
+In a predictive ML model, however, the predictive power of coupon provision on customer behavior generally does not correspond to such a causal effect, because it is affected by so-called regularization bias, i.e., a bias that arises in the context of ML algorithms shrinking the importance of certain predictors in order to reduce the variance of the prediction and thereby improve the overall predictive performance.
+Regularization bias may occur, for instance, when coupon provision is strongly correlated with other (good) predictors (such as previous purchases) and/or when its effect on consumer behavior is comparably small, so that coupon provision has little predictive value.
 A further issue is selection bias, meaning that coupons may pick up the effects of other variables whose importance has been shrunk by the ML algorithm.
-To provide proper decision support for the implementation of coupon campaigns, it important to rely on an appropriately estimated causal effect that avoids regularization and selection bias, as implemented in causal ML algorithms like DML and causal forests.
+The implementation of coupon campaigns should be based on estimations of causal effects that avoid regularization and selection bias, as is the case with causal ML algorithms such as DML and causal forests.